Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 That said, don't throw the entire kitchen sink at them.
 A negotiation can quickly become cumbersome for an employer if you bring up a litany of changes.
 Keep the changeset as pithy as you can.

-## Negotiating Jiu Jitsu
+## Negotiating Jiu-Jitsu

 Recruiters love trying to trick you into ending the negotiation early.
 They're going to do this relentlessly.
 Don't fault them for it&mdash;I suspect they can't help themselves.

 Just keep breaking out of their shenanigans, and don't let yourself be pressured into ending a negotiation until you're actually ready to make a final decision.
 This is especially grave if you have multiple offers, and you let one company pressure you into canceling the others.
-Companies succeed in doing this all the time, so I want to equip you with the skills to jiu jitsu out of these techniques.
+Companies succeed in doing this all the time, so I want to equip you with the skills to jiu-jitsu out of these techniques.

 Here are two situations you can break out of.
 (These are both real situations that happened to me during my negotiations, though the numbers and details are invented.)